Privacy Notice: Teaching Vacancies

 Who we are

 This work is being carried out by the Department for Education (DfE) Digital, which is a part of DfE.
-DfE engages the private company Made Tech to help improve and provide the service.
-For the purpose of data protection legislation, DfE is the data controller for the personal data processed as part of Teaching Vacancies.
-Teaching Vacancies is a free and optional service for schools to list teaching roles.
+For the purpose of data protection legislation, DfE is the data controller for the personal data processed as part of the Teaching Vacancies service.

 When we collect personal information

 We receive your personal data when you submit it:

 - when contacting us for support using the service, to leave feedback or for any other matters

 - as hiring staff in order to create a Teaching Vacancies account